Religious Education

 In KS2, children begin to make links between the beliefs of the different religions studied and show how they are connected to believers’ lives.
 They learn about different features of religion in terms of celebration, worship, pilgrimage and the rituals which mark important points in life.
 Children learn to use the correct religious vocabulary to describe and compare what practices and experiences may be involved in belonging to different religious groups.
 They are encouraged to begin to understand and explain how concepts/beliefs resonate in their own life and in the life of a believer and how this impacts on the way they and a believer chooses to live their life.
 Pupils learn to show understanding of the similarities and differences in forms of religious, spiritual and moral expression found within and between religions and begin to apply their knowledge to their own understanding of religious and spiritual expression of belief and value.
 Children begin to consider and apply ideas about ways in which diverse communities can live together for the well-being of all and respond thoughtfully to ideas about community, values and respect.
 In learning about the search for meaning, purpose and truth, they begin to apply their own and others' ideas to a given question and support their viewpoint with facts and evidence.
 Children are taught to ask questions about the moral decisions they make and suggest what might happen as a result of different decisions, including those made with reference to religious beliefs/ values.
 They learn to apply and express their own and others' ideas about ethical questions, including ideas about what is right and wrong and what is just and fair.

 Christianity units revisit the Nativity and Easter every year, building on their previous learning.
-Other Christianity units of work include: leaning about the Bible; Jesus’ parables and teaching; Christian Liturgy and learning about the journey of life and death for a Christian.
+Other Christianity units of work include: leaning about the Bible; Jesus’ parables and teaching; Christian Liturgy and learning about the journey of life and death from a Christian perspective.
 Other world faiths taught in KS2 include Judaism, Buddhism, Sikhism, Hinduism and Islam.